b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 Sources say that the Bourne Shell is evident in GNU/Linux distributions, but I have been unable to determine the veracity of these assertions, with its express inclusion in any repository of an active GNU/Linux or *NIX distribution currently being maintained and actively developed.
 The closest thing I can find to the historic Bourne Shell, that is useful and usable in a contemporary computing context, is the suite of Schily Bourne Shells.

-The Schily Bourne Shells are derived from the Bourne Shell sources from OpenSolaris.
+The Schily Bourne Shells are derived from the Bourne Shell sources from OpenSolaris, and are named after their initial porter, maintainer and developer, the German engineer, Jörg/Joerg Schilling (1955-2021.

 The Schily Bourne Shells are actively maintained and enhanced on a regular basis.
 The source code may be compiled into three variants:

 **Non-POSIX SVr4/OpenSolaris variant (obosh)**